 Growth marketing agencies focus on helping companies scale in size and revenue.
-They’re not limited to typical marketing activities, like content creation.
+They’re not limited to typical marketing activities, like content creation or ads.
 Instead, these agencies like to align with sales to implement growth strategies that get everyone on the same page and create a seamless funnel that drives lead generation and more business.

 Agencies usually have: